Experience Travel Group

 December

 As ever, the weather in Malaysia in December is a decidedly mixed bag.
-It’s excellent on the west coast, with dry weather perfect for a beach stay and the less extreme heat makes it a perfect time for exploring too.
-On the east coast, however, downpours and storms are frequent and many resorts remain firmly closed.
+Conditions are excellent on the West Coast, with dry weather perfect for a beach stay and the less extreme heat makes it a perfect time for exploring too.
+On the East Coast, however, downpours and storms are frequent and many resorts remain firmly closed.

 DOWNLOAD YOUR FREE WEATHER GUIDE